Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 Shinjuku Gyoen

 With its spacious grounds and beautiful landscaping, Shinjuku Gyoen is ideal for a more relaxed cherry blossom experience.
-With multiple varieties that bloom at slightly different times, it is especially well suited to visits in March.
+With multiple varieties that bloom at slightly different times, it is especially well-suited to visits in March.
 The calm setting, combined with the comfortable weather in Tokyo in March, makes it perfect for slow walks and photography.

 Chidorigafuchi